hindu-comm/mail_stream_advaita-l/2017/03/Who_has_Ajnana_Maya/175__Kalyan.md

 I find nothing in the bhAshya on 13.2 that logically addresses the question.

-// ​​What Des Cartes says is irrelevant to
+// What Des Cartes says is irrelevant to
  Vedanta; "I think therefore I am" is putting the cart before the horse, according to any Vedanta flavour you pick.
-You have to exist before you can think.​ //
+You have to exist before you can think. //

 The statement of Des Cartes is not causal.
 It is inferential.
 Yes, I have to exist first to think, perceive etc. What Des Cartes is saying is that the latter implies the former.
 It is because I think and perceive, that I can be sure of my existence.
- ​

- ​//Then do
+ //Then do
  you learn that you were unconscious from someone else after waking up?//